Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Beholder.md

     \ a failure, the creature is [[/5.
 Mechanics/Rules/Conditions.md#petrified|petrified]]\
     \ until freed by the  [[5.
 Mechanics/Spells/Greater Restoration.md|greater restoration]]\
     \ spell or other magic.  \n- 9.
 Disintegration Ray.
 If the target is a creature,\
-    \ it must succeed on a DC 16 Dexterity saving throw or take 45 (dice: 10d8|avg\
+    \ it must succeed on a DC 16 Dexterity saving throw or take dice: 10d8|avg (10d8)\
-    \ (10d8)) force damage.
-If this damage reduces the creature to 0 hit points,\
+    \ force damage.
+If this damage reduces the creature to 0 hit points, its body\
-    \ its body becomes a pile of fine gray dust.  \n\n    If the target is a Large\
+    \ becomes a pile of fine gray dust.  \n\n    If the target is a Large or smaller\
-    \ or smaller nonmagical object or creation of magical force, it is disintegrated\
+    \ nonmagical object or creation of magical force, it is disintegrated without\
-    \ without a saving throw.
-If the target is a Huge or larger object or creation\
+    \ a saving throw.
+If the target is a Huge or larger object or creation of magical\
-    \ of magical force, this ray disintegrates a 10-foot cube of it.  \n- 10.
-Death\
+    \ force, this ray disintegrates a 10-foot cube of it.  \n- 10.
+Death Ray.\
-    \ Ray.
-The targeted creature must succeed on a DC 16 Dexterity saving throw\
+    \ The targeted creature must succeed on a DC 16 Dexterity saving throw or take\
-    \ or take 55 (dice: 10d10|avg (10d10)) necrotic damage.
-The target dies if\
+    \ dice: 10d10|avg (10d10) necrotic damage.
+The target dies if the ray reduces\
-    \ the ray reduces it to 0 hit points.  "
+    \ it to 0 hit points.  "
   "name": "Eye Rays"
 "legendary_actions":
 - "desc": "The beholder can take 3 legendary actions, using the Eye Ray option below.\